AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART5.md

 - This is for **SLA prediction** - estimate before execution
 - Used with fn_CalculateComplexity to predict latency
 - Too simplistic for production - needs ML-based predictor
-- Should learn from InferenceRequest.TotalDurationMs actual times
+- MUST learn from InferenceRequest.TotalDurationMs actual times

 ---